thoth-station/adviser/docs/source/pseudonyms.rst

       functionality as ``tensorflow``, hence ``intel-tensorflow`` can be considered as a valid alternative to the resolution process.

-* Substituting versions that are not valid given the version range specification declared by dependencies.
+* Adding versions of packages that were not listed in the dependency listing of a library/application but are valid alternatives (underpinning issues).

 Real world examples
 ===================